Month of July 2004

 Oh, yeah.
 And I have an (entirely untested) first cut at a BORDEAUX-MP implementation for SBCL, which will shortly be committed to CVS

-I'm finding more SBCL threading bugs: so far, the count is three bugs and two fixes
+I'm finding more SBCL threading bugs: so far, the count is three bugs#

 I'm finding more SBCL threading bugs: so far, the count is three bugs and two fixes.